jaredwebber/every-day-app/README.md

 - Find cleaner code options instead of using globals
 - Dont allow 2 activities with the same name
 - Account for local time in NumericInput date display
+- Decide when the week should start for weekly tasks instead of the second of initialization

 #### Longterm Possibilities
 - Cloud database, every task tracked which can be accessed/updated on different devices using guid?